amsurve126/Requirements_Structuring_Documentation_Automation/README.md

-# AI-Enabled Business Analysis Workflow
+# Requirements Structuring & Documentation Automation (Business Analysis)

 ## Overview
 Business Analysts often spend significant time converting unstructured stakeholder inputs—such as meeting notes, emails, and discussion summaries—into structured requirements documentation.
 This manual process can be time-consuming, inconsistent, and prone to missed details.